-Once the property is acquired and all necessary documents have been signed, completed, and appropriately filed, existing structures and impervious surfaces will be demolished, including piers, tie downs and footers.
-All buildings, garages, car ports, wells, sheds, fences, fence posts, porches, decks, steps, walks, curbs, patios, impervious drives, and any other frame or masonry structures must be removed.
-Existing underground storage tanks (USTs) must be removed and properly disposed of.
+Once the property is acquired and all necessary documents have been signed, completed, and appropriately filed, the Responsible Entity will place "No Trespassing" signs on the site and must secure all entries to the residence until the time of demolition, either through boarding or padlocking exterior doors.
+During demolition, structures and impervious surfaces will be demolished, including piers, tie downs and footers, and all piping for septic drain fields, piping for electrical lines and around all pools.
+All buildings, garages, car ports, sheds, fences, fence posts, porches, decks, steps, walks, curbs, patios, impervious drives, and any other frame or masonry structures must be removed.
+Wells must be capped, well pump and all associated well piping must be removed.
+Existing in-ground pools and underground storage tanks (USTs) must be removed and properly disposed of, unless removal would result in adverse environmental impacts.
+In such cases, the demolition plan must be reviewed and approved by SCOR's Certifying Environmental Officer prior to bidding of the work.
 All rubbish, debris, abandoned vehicles, etc. within the property line boundaries of the parcel to be demolished must be removed and disposed of properly.
 No impervious surface may remain on the site.
 No demolished material may be buried within or remain on the site.